DeMille and Lasky, Better Than Ever at 100: The Cheat and The Golden Chance

 What a striking photo with Haka (Sessue Hayakawa) and the still very distressed Edith.
 Props to the makeup guy or gal on this one.

 I always find it a bit hard to judge silent acting, mostly because I'm not very used to the modes of expression.
-However, I will say that Hayakawa easily gave the best performance, exhibiting an extraordinary restraint (save the scene where he gets shot) and subtlety that differed from the silent norm, at least in my prior exposure to the era.
+However, I will say that Hayakawa easily gave the best performance, exhibiting an extraordinary restraint (save for the scenes where he gets shot) and subtlety that differed from the silent norm, at least in my prior exposure to the era.
 Dean, though not given much to do, turned in a solid performance, especially near the end when he's in jail.
 Meanwhile, the gorgeous Fannie Ward spent a good half - and maybe even ¾ - of the film in hysterics, which comes off as just a bit over the top (though in her defense, some pretty bad stuff happens to her...which is mostly her fault).
 Fun fact: While Ward looked the youngest - I guessed she was in her 20s - she was actually the oldest of the three leads and in her early 40s when this film came out!

 One aspect of this film that shocked me was the stark violence, particularly in scenes near the end between Haka and Edith.
 Though something's off about Haka even before we fully realize his intentions aren't honorable, Hayakawa's portrayal, as I noted before, remains more firmly on the controlled side - that is, until his aggression explodes.
 After he tries to rape Edith, Haka actually brands her, and yes, we see almost all of it.
 Jaw drop.
 I was not expecting that visualization at all!
 Furthermore, the manner in which Haka's shooting was depicted, which I'll touch upon below, also maximized the horrific intensity of the shot in a rather disquieting way.